svs02/porfolio/README.md

 # Taehyeok Lee

-Frontend-focused developer with backend exposure with 3 years of professional experience.
+Frontend-focused Web developer with backend exposure and 3 years of professional experience.
 I specialize in building maintainable, scalable web applications using modern JavaScript frameworks.

-My primary focus is on **React ⚛️, Angular 🅰️, TypeScript**, and **clean UI architecture 🎨**,
+My primary focus is on **React ⚛️, Angular 🅰️, TypeScript 🟦**, and **clean UI architecture 🎨**,
+with practical experience working with **Node.js 🟢 and MongoDB 🍃**
-with hands-on experience collaborating on real-world production systems.
+and collaborating on real-world production systems.

 ## Portfolio